Portland Sexuality Resources

 Parenthood clinics: one in the northeast, and one in the southeast.

-in the Portland area are Julie Jeske
+working in the Portland area is Julie Jeske MS: see the Kink

-Professionals site for others.
+Aware Professionals site for others.

 Copyright © Society for Human Sexuality.
 All rights reserved.